NakamotoInstitute/nakamotoinstitute.org/server/content/library/smart-contracts-glossary.en.md

 external: http://web.archive.org/web/20160620184813/http://szabo.best.vwh.net/smart_contracts_glossary.html
 ---

 <a name="agent"></a>_Agent_: A person or organization, usually represented by a true name or nym.
 Also, a computer program controlled by, and acting on behalf of, an agent.
 More generally, a combination of a nym with a persistent pattern of behavior, upon which can be based a reputation.
-Note that this differs from the legal and business definitions of"agent", but corresponds more closely to the economics and computer science uses of the term.
+Note that this differs from the legal and business definitions of "agent", but corresponds more closely to the economics and computer science uses of the term.

 <a name="contract"></a>_Contract_: A set of agreements or promises between agents.